Posted on September 19, 2019 at 5:11 pmB +

 |Date Released to Theaters:||September 20, 2019|

-There’s a reason the hugely popular “Downton Abbey” television series is named for the property, not the characters.
+There’s a reason the hugely popular “Downton Abbey” television series and this first theatrical release are named for the property, not the characters.
 The part of Downton Abbey the building, or, I should say, the estate, is played by real-life historic Highclere Castle.
 It is over a thousand acres and has 200 rooms.
 And (which you can stay in via Airbnb).
 The story began in 2010 (1912 in Downton years) with the vital question of the future of the estate, which like most British great homes, was entailed.
 That means that it would always be inherited by the eldest male of each generation.
 (For more on this issue, see Sense and Sensibility and Moving Midway and let me just have a brief aside here to say that one completely revolutionary decision of our founding fathers that does not get enough credit for deciding that in the United States people could leave their property and land as they wished.).

 The noble family occupying Downton Abbey are the Crawleys, headed by Lord Grantham (Hugh Bonneville of “Paddington”), who with his American wife Cora (Elizabeth McGovern) has three beautiful daughters and no sons.
 The property will thus go to to a cousin, who conveniently has become engaged to the oldest daughter, Lady Mary (Michelle Dockery).
 Unfortunately, as the first episode begins, he had been traveling to the United States on the Titanic, and he has been killed.
 Lady Mary is very sorry to lose her fiancé, but the family is in a complete upheaval because the next male relative is someone they don’t even know.
 Meanwhile, one of the great strengths and points of interest in the show is that it devotes equal attention and respect to the extensive staff below stairs, the servants, who all have complicated characters and conflicts and lives.
 They include Mrs. Patmore, the cook (Lesley Nicol), Carson, the head butler (Jim Carter), Tom Branson, and the chauffeur (Allen Leech), who crosses the uncrossable line by marrying one of the Crawley daughters.
 And there’s everyone’s favorite character, the acid-tongued Dowager Duchess exquisitely played by Dame Maggie Smith.